 - Stir in the yogurt and season with salt and pepper to taste.

 This dip is best if it can sit in the refrigerator a few hours before serving.
 Try to refrigerate at least 3 hours to let the flavors combine.

 Tips for Making Tzatziki

-- if you skip draining the cucumbers you will have
+- Do not skip draining the cucumbers of excess water or you will have

 a waterytzatziki, that is a very important step!

 - Depending on how much you love dill (I'm not the biggest fan) you can reduce the amount and/or add it just before serving to temper the flavor a bit.

 - Do not use regular yogurt, Greek yogurt is thicker so it will not provide the same consistency.

 - Feel free to use regular cucumbers if you cannot find English cucumbers however, this will not dramatically affect the final taste.

 It is possible to freeze this sauce but I don't recommend it if there is an option not to.
 The texture of the cucumber bits will change when frozen and thawed.
 Make it fresh for the best results.